pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 ### Test

-After you've submitted your new model, suppose it was called `new_model` make sure the tests pass locally
+After you've submitted your new model, suppose it was called `new_model` make sure the tests pass locally.
+Your model name is equivalent to the new folder you'd have created in `torchbenchmark/models`

 1. `cd benchmark`
-2. python install.py
+2. `python install.py`
-3. python test.py -f "test_new_model"
+3. `python test.py -f "test_new_model"`

 And thank you for contributing to torchbench!